MonolithProjects/monolithprojects.github.io/about.md

 ### What i do

-**By day** i mostly help the people to create IaC, setup their CI/CD pipelines and that all is happening in private OpenStack Telco cloud.
+**By day** i mostly help the people to create IaC, setup their CI/CD pipelines and that all is happening in a private OpenStack Telco cloud.
 Plus some operations, designing, coding, scripting.

 **By night** i contrubute to public or my personal opensource projects on GitHub (mostly related to Ansible).
 I am constantly reworking and improving my home automation stack.